kubernetes/website/content/en/blog/_posts/2021-07-29-kubernetes-1-21-release-interview.md

 ---

-**CRAIG BOX: You have a Bachelor of Technology in Metallurgical and Materials engineering.
+**CRAIG BOX: You have a Bachelor of Technology in Metallurgical and Materials Engineering.
 How are we doing at turning lead into gold?**

 NABARUN PAL: Well, last I checked, we have yet to find the philosopher's stone!